axone-protocol/docs/docs/whitepaper/introduction.md

 Knowledge is the limiting factor to common good, for individuals, companies and society at large.

-In our digitalized world, one of the most efficient way to unlock knowledge is through data sharing.
+In our digitalized world, one of the most efficient way to unlock knowledge is through data.

 But data is rarely shared.
 It stays in silos, isolated and protected.
 As such, data is under-used and under-valued.
 Indeed, data is a [non-rival good](https://en.wikipedia.org/wiki/Rivalry_(economics)), which means that I can share it many times without changing my ability to use it.
-The generation of knowledge from data is then theoretically infinite.
+Generating knowledge from data is theoretically infinite.
 That's why an incommensurable amount of value could be unlocked through data sharing.

 ### Why is data sharing not the norm then?